frank26080115/OpenMV-Astrophotography-Gear/README.md

 The stars in the database are only the ones within 45° of Polaris, with a sufficient brightness.
 I expect the user to at least know roughly where North is and also capable of turning the latitude knob correctly before even turning on this camera.

-The match algorithm is similar to the one used to identify Polaris, but instead of establishing a reference angle using the first neighbouring star, it simply checks all 360 possible angles.
+The match algorithm is similar to the one used to identify Polaris, but instead of establishing a reference angle using the first neighboring star, it simply checks all 360 possible angles.
 This is because I can no-longer assume the brightest star is the target star, and the matching tolerance was set a bit looser.
 Possible pattern matches are scored, and the patterns with the highest score is shown to the user at the end as a sorted list.

 For a very dense image, getting a false-positive pattern match is very likely.
 Later I added the ability to penalize the score if a bright star is somewhere in the pattern's area but isn't expected.
 This lowered the probability of a false-positive result.